rchikkam/iceberg-rest-postgres/readme.md

 This uses ideas from : https://github.com/tabular-io/docker-spark-iceberg.git

 It is possible to skip the rest catalog and use postgresql as catalog directly.
-It is necessary to download the jdbc driver for postgres before you run the docker command.

-    curl https://jdbc.postgresql.org/download/postgresql-42.6.0.jar -o postgresql-42.6.0.jar

     docker compose -f docker-compose-postgres.sql up